Boise State vs. New Mexico NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Boise State and its opponents have gone over the current 48-point total in four of 10 games (40%) this season.
+- Boise State has combined with its opponents to put up more than 48 points in four of 10 games this season.

-- So far this season, 33.3% of New Mexico's games (3/9) have had more combined points than Saturday's total of 48.
+- New Mexico's games have gone over 48 points in three of nine chances this season.

 - Saturday's over/under is 4.7 points higher than the combined 43.3 PPG average of the two teams.